1aggarcia/keep-jumping/notes.md

 - [x] Add gravity

 ## Client
+- [ ] Fetch and show leaderboard when not connected
+- [ ] Keep websocket connection open across games, create "LeaveEvent" to leave a game
 - [ ] Add dark mode
 - [*] Process disconnect requests / other errors
 - [*] Move all graphics inside the canvas